niebert/editor4stereoscopy/README.md

 ### Anaglyph - Left/Right Eye
 An [Anaglyph 3D](https://en.wikiversity.org/wiki/Anaglyph_3D) uses color encoding (e.g. red and green) to separate the images for the left and right eye.
+* Use the green filter for your left eye and
+* Use the red filter for your left eye to perceive the image in 3D.

 ![Tree Trunc Anaglyph](img/img4stereoscopy/treetrunk/treetrunk_anaglyph.png)